Yousef-Khaled/Orange_Task/README.md

 spring.datasource.username=root
 spring.datasource.password=
 ```
-- Run the project as java application
+- Run the project as a Java application

 ### Usage
 - List all categories